Chris Middleton hears from the world’s top robotics experts

-Yet how society reacts to the emergence into science fact of a new generation of intelligent, autonomous machines will come down to some less predictable things than mere technology advancement, not least of which how well the technologists really understand human nature, human rights, and human tolerance in their quest to push back the boundaries of technical achievement.
+Yet how society reacts to the emergence into science fact of a new generation of intelligent, autonomous machines may come down to something less predictable than mere technology advancement: how well the technologists really understand human nature, human rights, and human tolerance in their quest to push back the boundaries of technical achievement.

 Never forget: human beings and human societies are advanced systems too.
 Don’t write us off too quickly.

 In my first report, above, inspired by the Japan-UK Robotics and AI Seminar – which took place on 18 February, 2016 – I explored some fast-emerging futures for robotics worldwide, and the impact that these may have on society.
 Make no mistake, the robots are coming.
 But will any of them be British?

 The first thing to say is that many of the world’s leading robotics experts are British, or work at universities in the UK.
 There are robotics labs at universities and colleges throughout the country and talented innovators have created dozens of startups; the UK is far from a backwater in robotics terms.